 Mindsets and behaviour patterns of coaches have a direct impact on clients.

-We built the first results-driven personal trainer development program and have been successfully teaching this to personal trainers for half a decade.
-You can learn more about that here.
+We built the first results-driven personal trainer development program and have been successfully teaching this to personal trainers and fitness businessman for half a decade.

 My father taught me to keep women at a distance.
 To shield myself.
 But it takes a real man to flip that script.
 Altering my mindset and behavioural patterns, I found love on the island of Bali.
 I met Lili.